Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-\textbf{Definition 2} (Speed Estimation): The task in this study is to estimate the speed of the individual link at time $t$ based on the road network graph $G$ and the network mean speed, denoted as $V_{\text{mean}}^{t}$.
-This estimation can be achieved by employing the function called Local Correction Factor (LCF), which utilizes the deep learning approaches.
-The process of speed estimation is expressed in Eq.~(\ref{eq:1}),
+The objective of this study is to estimate the speed of individual road links at time \( t \) using the road network graph \( G \) and the network mean speed \( V_{\text{mean}}^{t} \) derived from speed MFD.
+This estimation is performed by calculating the LCF through {deep learning models} \(f_\text{LCF}\), { expressed as following equation}, \begin{linenomath}